Bulb is an independent renewable dual fuel energy supplier servicing England, Scotland and Wales

-Bulb entered the UK energy market in 2015, a year that saw more than a dozen new gas and electricity supplier entrants.
-Though Bulb had the specific aim to offer affordable green energy with their 100% renewable electricity and 10% renewable biomethane gas taiff.
+Bulb entered the UK energy market in 2015, with the specific aim to offer affordable green energy via their 100% renewable electricity and 10% renewable biomethane gas taiff.

 The London-based energy company was founded by two former energy industry workers, who paired up to offer "A fair and open energy company, with an engaged supportive community that takes centre stage."

 The Bulb Community, as they call it, is an online group where customers can not only ask questions about their specific account, but have actual input in how the company is run.
 This includes everything from requesting opinions on the functionality of their website to asking to members to share customer service horror stories.

 Bulb renewable energy tariffs